jianghao-liu/jianghao-liu.github.io/_pages/irca.md

 layout: page
 permalink: /irca/
 title: IRCA
-description: Interdisciplinary Reading Club of Aphantasia
+description: Interdisciplinary Reading Club of Aphantasia (IRCA)
 ---

 **IRCA** (Interdisciplinary Reading Club of Aphantasia) was co-founded by [Jianghao Liu](https://jianghao-liu.github.io/) and [Christian O. Scholz](https://scholar.google.com/citations?user=WdYzuTUAAAAJ&hl=en&oi=sra) in 2024 to advance interdisciplinary studies of aphantasia.
 The initial motivation was extending our own passion for science and thinking through numerous discussions to a broad circle of researchers.